- Find a Trail

 |Trail Image||Trail Name||States||Length||Surface||Rating|

-The Bird to Gird Pathway parallels State Route 1 along the Turnagain Arm of an inlet off the Gulf of Alaska.
-The paved path runs for 13 miles between shore and glacier-covered mountains.
-You're likely...
+The Bird to Gird Pathway, a designated National Recreation Trail, parallels State Route 1 along the Turnagain Arm of an inlet off the Gulf of Alaska.
+The paved trail, also known as the Indian To...

 The Campbell Creek Greenbelt meanders along Campbell Creek making its way through urban Anchorage among neighborhoods and beautiful city parks.
 The runs for 7.5 miles between the lake on the...